AxelThevenot/K-Means/README.md

 ## Ratatouille

-We can know use this algorithm to limit the color of an image to a number of k.
-As you may have understand the k colors will be the k centroids calculated with the k-means algorithm.
+We can now use this algorithm to limit the color of an image to a specific number of k.
+As you may have understood the k colors will be the k centroids calculated with the k-means algorithm.
 In this case, the samples are the pixels and their variables are the color red, blue and green, which both have a value between 0 and 255.

 In the Ratatouille image there are 30173 different colors at start.
 The goal is to find the k centroids of colors to recolor the image with those only k colors.
 With only 16 colors we can recreate the image with a very limited loss.